tevaughan/region-fill-dirichlet/README.md

 into the interior, but I have not reproduced that in the test-code for the new design.

-## New Under Namespace `dirichlet`
+## Current Design Under Namespace `dirichlet`

-Redesigned code requires at least
+Current code requires at least

 - Eigen-3.4
 - Catch2-3.0 (for unit-tests)